 Let’s start with an exercise.
 Take out a pen and paper and write down the first three types of marketing strategies that come to mind.
 What were your answers?

 Digital marketing, influencer marketing, and video marketing were probably popular answers, as they have fueled some of the biggest marketing trends of the past year.
 Most people, even some professional marketers, don’t realize there are over 150 types of marketing strategies.
-Here are 10 marketing strategies you can use this year to grow your business in 2018.
+Here are seven marketing strategies you can use this year to grow your business.

 1 – Digital Marketing